NeKzor/nekzor.github.io/docs/dem/src/messages/packet.md

 ## MaxSplitScreenClients (MSSC)

 This value is most likely 1 for single-player-only games but 2 for multiplayer games which support split screen mode (Portal 2, CS:GO etc.).
-Although it can be missleading if a game is does not have multiplayer mode but yet supports this feature.
+Although it can be missleading if a game does not have multiplayer mode but yet supports this feature.
 The console command `maxplayers` can be executed in the developer console and should help to find out the exact value for a specific game.